Reliability in Azure Virtual Machines

 VMs are the fundamental compute unit in Azure, whether you provision the VMs yourself or use other Azure compute services that transparently provision and manage them for you.

-• Region: You can select which Azure region your VM should run in.
+• Region: You can select which Azure region that your VM should run in.
 A region is a geographic area that might contain multiple datacenters, each with a large number of hosts.

 • Availability sets: An availability set is a logical grouping of VMs that allows Azure to understand how your application is built to provide for redundancy and availability.

-Availabilty sets can also place different VMs in different update domains, which controls how the Azure platform rolls out platform updates.
+Availability sets can also place different VMs in different update domains, which controls how the Azure platform rolls out platform updates.
 By using update domains, you can ensure that only a subset of your VMs is restarted for updates at one time.

-• Proximity placement groups: For workloads that need to achieve the lowest possible latency between VMs, you can use a proximity placement group to ensure Azure places the VMs physically close to each other.
+• Proximity placement groups: For workloads that need to achieve the lowest possible latency between VMs, you can use a proximity placement group to ensure that Azure places the VMs physically close to each other.
 However, proximity placement means that an outage of the datacenter can affect all of the VMs in the group.
-To achieve high reliability you might need to provision multiple proximity placement groups in different availability zones.
+To achieve high reliability, you might need to provision multiple proximity placement groups in different availability zones.

 Transient faults